xiix0/scam/README.md

-You will be run over by a beer truck.
+You will lose your present job and have to become a door to door mayonnaise salesman.